2. HOME

 NO Symbolic links

 Many users have additional space on one or more CRSP or DFS filesystems.
 As a shortcut some created soft inks from their $HOME to one or more of these filesystems.
-The links might look similar to
+The links might look similar to this example:

 [user@login-x:~]$ pwd